Mariano Arista

 José Mariano Martín Buenaventura Ignacio Nepomuceno García de Arista Nuez (26 July 1802 – 7 August 1855) was a Mexican soldier and politician who served as the 19th president of Mexico from 1851 to 1853.

 He was in command of the Mexican forces at the opening battles of the Mexican–American War: the Battle of Palo Alto and the Battle of Resaca de la Palma, which were disastrous losses for Mexico and resulted in Arista being court martialled though eventually acquitted.
-He continued to play a notable role in government and was Minister of War under President Jose Joaquin Herrera.
+He continued to play a notable role in government and was Minister of War under President José Joaquín de Herrera.

 Arista himself would succeed Herrera as president and his inauguration would mark the first peaceful transfer of power in Mexico since 1824.
 The Herrera and Arista administrations occurring immediately after the end of the Mexican American War were eras of stability, moderate rule, and economic growth.
 Writing in 1920, Mexican historian Francisco Bulnes rated Arista as the greatest of Mexico's presidents.
 Arista, however would be overthrown after sweeping budget cuts led to widespread discontent.
 The insurgents who overthrew him brought Santa Anna back into power for what turned out to be his last dictatorship.
 Arista was exiled by Santa Anna, and died in Lisbon in 1855.